Greensburg, Pennsylvania

-Greensburg is a city in and the county seat of Westmoreland County, Pennsylvania, United States, and a part of the Pittsburgh Metro Area.
+Greensburg is a city in Westmoreland County, Pennsylvania, United States, and its county seat.
+The population was 14,976 at the 2020 census.
+Located 30 mi southeast of Pittsburgh, Greensburg is a part of the Pittsburgh metropolitan area.
 The city lies within the Laurel Highlands and the ecoregion of the Western Allegheny Plateau.
 The city is named after Nathanael Greene, a major general of the Continental Army in the American Revolutionary War.
-The population was 14,976 at the 2020 census.